Thursday, July 25, 2024

 He’s trying to hide his connections to his allies’ extreme Project 2025 agenda,” President Joe Biden said of Trump.
 “The only problem?
 It was written for him, by those closest to him.
 Project 2025 should scare every single American.”
 (Image Credit: Wikimedia Commons)

 Overall, the American people don’t appear particularly frightened about Project 2025.
 Trump also downplayed the alarm with the quip that after Day One, once he closes the border and begins drilling, he will eschew the role as dictator.
-However, most Democrats and progressives feel that they are honestly informing the public about the danger of a authoritarian regime looming especially after Trump commented in an interview with Glenn Beck that he will have no choice but to lock up political opponents.
+However, most Democrats and progressives feel that they are honestly informing the public about the danger of an authoritarian regime looming, especially after Trump commented in an interview with Glenn Beck that he will have no choice but to lock up political opponents.
 But will this be viewed with alarm and signal Trump’s secret ambition to be a dictator to the average voter, or be casually dismissed since Trump is also on the verge of being locked up by a political opponent?
 To the uninformed, it might be considered part of an intense political game that both sides willingly play.
 Despite it all, Democrats and progressives will continue to sound the alarm about the many dangers of Project 2025 far and wide to a largely disinterested, disengaged, confused, and politically apathetic American public.

 © 2024 Proudly Produced by Novelty Sense.
 All Rights Reserved.